The Argentine tactician would be an asset to any team considering his work done at Tottenham Hotspur.

 To think of it, the way Mauricio Pochettino upstaged and enhanced Tottenham’s stature in European and English football is extremely commendable.
 Everton are going through a similar phase of sorts currently.

-However, Silva has blown hot and cold for far too long as of now and if he really doesn’t improve the performances, Everton would really be looking at Pochettino as a replacement.
+However, Silva is sacked and Everton would really be looking at Pochettino as a replacement.
 It would in some way be a similar project that he undertook at Tottenham and hence could be banked upon to take the major strides with the Toffees.

 3. Bayern Munich